-- (2) In addition, to avoid sentencing discrepancies and to enhance the fairness and transparency of sentencing, the Judicial Yuan incorporated the has sentencing information for crimes in violations of Articles 31 and 32 of the HTPA into the Judicial Yuan's Sentencing Information System.
-The information is to provide judges with reference for sentencing in human Judicial Yuan continues to call on trafficking cases. judges at all levels to refer to the above sentencing information when adjudicating cases involving human trafficking. - (3) In 2020, a total of 132 individuals were prosecuted by district prosecutors offices in 78 TIP cases.
+- (2) In addition, to avoid sentencing discrepancies and to enhance the fairness and transparency of sentencing, the incorporated the Judicial Yuan has sentencing information for crimes in violations of Articles 31 and 32 of the HTPA into the Judicial Yuan's Sentencing The information is to provide Information System. with reference for sentencing judges in human Judicial Yuan continues to call on trafficking cases. judges at all levels to refer to the above sentencing information when adjudicating cases involving human trafficking. - (3) In 2020, a total of 132 individuals were prosecuted by district prosecutors offices in 78 TIP cases.
 Prosecution figures from 2009 to 2020 are shown below:

-C D Type of cases
+C Cases Persons Type of cases

-Year Cases Persons indicted Labor ex ploitation Sexual ex ploitation
+Year ploitation Sexual ex ploitation

-prosecuted cases Persons cases Persons
+prosecuted indicted cases Persons cases Persons

 2009 118 335 35 102 83 233

 2010 115 441 41 110 76 346

-Table 2: Cases Prosecuted and Persons Indicted for TIP-related Offences by

-District Prosecutors Offices from 2009 to 2020
+Table 2: Cases Prosecuted and Persons Indicted for TIP-related Offences byDistrict Prosecutors Offices from 2009 to 2020